What Zone is South Carolina? Planting Zones 7b to 9b with Map

 Planting Zones South Carolina Map

 Select your South Carolina city from the selection box below.
-Kindly use top-right corner button in mapview to change and select layers.
+Use the top-right corner button in the map view to toggle map layers.

 Planting Zones